 Design Guidelines Location The visual display should be located within 15 degrees of the driver's expected line of sight so that it does not direct the driver's gaze away from important visual information.
 Icon Size The optimal visual angle of primary symbol elements of an icon is 1.43 degrees, with the minimum visual angle being 0.69 degrees.
 The optimal height of icon Text is 0.40 degrees, with the minimum height being 0.27 degrees.
-Luminance The visual display should be twice as bright as the immediate background.
-Contrast Ratio Based Pr rimarily on Based Equally on Expert Judgment Based Primarily on Expert Judgment and Empirical Data Empirical Data
+Luminance Luminance The visual display should be twice as bright as the immediate background.
+Contrast The preferred contrast ratio between the defining icon element and its background is 7:1 and the minimum recommended contrast ratio is 3:1.
+Based Primarily on Based Equally on Expert Judgment Based Primarily on Expert Judgment Expert Judgment Empirical Data